Icosa-dev/Icosa-dev/README.md

 # Icosa-dev

 I'm a hobbiest software engineer and open source contributor.
-I use C/C++, Python, and Java and have some experience in Rust.
+I use C/C++, Java, and Python and have some experience in Rust.

 I go by Icosa-dev, LJC, or Leon Cotten